Alphanovel App

 Amy’s voice snapped me back to reality.
 “Where did you go?
 I’ve been saying your name for like thirty seconds.”

-“Sorry,” I said, feeling my face heat.
+“Sorry,” I whispered, feeling my face heat.
 “I was just... thinking.”

 “Well, stop thinking and start listening.”
 She grinned.
 “My birthday is in two days, and you’re coming to the party.
 No excuses.”